PranabNandy/BeagleBone-Black-Platform-Bring-Up/README.md

 -	You can also install Android relatively easy onto here so if that’s a deal breaker then Beaglebone is for you.
 However, I did find Android a little slow on the Beaglebone.
 I would personally pick the Beaglebone Black if I were looking into more device or circuitry based projects.
 -	Most of the companies ,what they do is , **they take the BBB hardware design, like part numbers, schematics , BOM etc and they add customer specific add-ons or features then release the product to the market.**

+### Use Case of Board Bring Up Activity

+-	When the hardware team is working on the new hardware, the software team will not sit idle, they test their software, drivers, and applications on reference ( such as Beaglebone-Black ) board, which greatly reduces the time to release the final product in the market.

 #### We will focus on upstream components: